bemo-fi/smart-contracts-v2-docs/README.md

     - `query_id`: A 64-bit unsigned integer serving as the unique identifier for the request.
     - `amount`: Variable length unsigned integer specifying the amount of jettons burned.
     - `owner_address`: Address of the jetton owner.
-    - `receiver_address`: Address to receive the result of the burn operation (if applicable).
+    - `receiver_address`: Address to receive the result of the burn operation (currently unused).
     - `forward_payload`: Optional payload provided for further processing.
     - If everything is correct it sends message with the following layout:
         TL-B scheme: